Last Updated on October 26, 2023 by Sorin Petroj

 Players continuously move through active and passive training modes.
 In this practice mode, you feed a variation of these key aspects to yourself.
 You can do the same with table tennis robots.
 Also, you can adjust up to 70 different variations in a drill.

 You can change the speed variations, placement variations, spin variations, shot type variations, height, and depth variations.
-This trains your natural ability to interpret and select the right shot and movement pattern according to how the ball bounces, spins, and moves towards you.
+This trains your natural ability to interpret and select the right shot and movement pattern according to how the ball bounces, spins, and moves toward you.

 3. Counting all the hits